 Sunset in the White City

 One of the best places to watch the sunset in Israel, for both the beauty and the lively atmosphere, is Tel Aviv.
 Swarms of people head to the beach in the evening during the summer months to take in the sun melting over the Mediterranean Sea.
 After touring the city, catch a spot on the sand, walk along the Tel Aviv promenade, or have a meal at Manta Ray while taking in the stunning surroundings.
+To see the sunset like a pro, join this Jaffa sunset tour, where you’ll explore Tel Aviv’s ancient neighborhood at dusk.

 Sunset at the Lowest Place on Earth